When was virtual reality invented?

 In Recent Years

-VR has continued to progress in many distinct ways, with applications ranging from those in medicine to the exclusively entertainment-focused, even estbalishing itself as a format worthy of Cannes.
+VR has continued to progress in many distinct ways, with applications ranging from those in medicine to the exclusively entertainment-focused, even establishing itself as a format worthy of Cannes.

-As a filmmaking tool VR is showing great potential, so too in journalism, with The New York Times leading the way with an extensive catalogue of immersive experiential journlistic VR experiences.
+As a filmmaking tool, VR is showing great potential, so too in journalism, with The New York Times leading the way with an extensive catalogue of immersive experiential journalistic VR experiences.

 In terms of the future of VR, no one in the industry is sure of what is to come.
 We are so far undergoing a process of experimentation that has led to some wonderful experiences, but the industry is also figuring out what it isn’t.

 As this process continues we will start to see the industry carve out space or spaces it is meant to take up, whatever they may be.
 One thing is for sure, this time VR is here to stay.